 If your problem still exists after rebooting your devices, read on and try the fix below.

-Fix 4: Check for broken system files
+Fix 4: Check for corrupted system files

 Missing, corrupt or damaged system files can interfere with your internet connection.
 To see if this is the core issue for you, you can run a system scan to detect broken or damaged system files.